Investing term

 The small return boost a disciplined rebalancer earns over a buy-and-drift portfolio, by systematically selling high and buying low.

 The rebalancing premium is the small return edge a disciplined rebalancer can earn over a portfolio left to drift, by systematically selling assets that have risen and buying those that have fallen.
-It's not guaranteed and depends on assets that swing around without permanently diverging — but it's a tidy bonus that comes from the discipline of resetting to target.
+By trimming winners and topping up laggards, rebalancing quietly enforces a buy-low, sell-high discipline that can add a modest amount to returns over time.

 For example